Alina232323/card_game/README.md

 Bugs:

+- imported font is not working in GitHub Pages;
 - timer starts before user clicks's "start";
 - cards get stuck sometimes if you click them multiple times;
 - game's dimensions are not quite responsive per screens with different sizes.